 For those of you who are concerned about the chemicals in deodorants, look into all-natural deodorant alternatives or unscented deodorants.
 Most of these deodorant substitutes can be found in your pantry.

 We’ve highlighted the pros and cons in the great gel vs solid deodorant debate.
 But what about antiperspirants?
 An antiperspirant is a product similar to deodorant that prevents or reduces perspiration.
 If you sweat under your arms, then an antiperspirant is probably your best bet.

 Antiperspirants are available with or without odor protection, and comes in various forms like gel, solid or spray.

-If you find that your deodorant or antiperspirant does not provide all day protection, try out an Ejis sweat proof undershirt.
+If you find that your deodorant or antiperspirant does not provide all-day protection, try out an Ejis sweat proof undershirt (available in our shop or on Amazon.)
 Our sweat proof undershirts are designed to protect your shirts from sweat stains and marks.
 They are also infused with real silver to help fight odor-causing bacteria.

 Whichever route you go: gel, solid, deodorant, antiperspirant, sweat proof undershirt… we are confident you’ll find the right formula to prevent underarm odor.
 If you find that some of your shirts still smell from body odor, we know six ways to remove smells from shirts.